tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Claw.** Melee Weapon Attack: +13 to hit, reach 5 ft., one target.
 Hit: 22 (4d6+8) slashing damage.

 #### Description
 Leonals are charismatic, natural leaders, and paragons of bravery.
 The leonals are exceptional combatants, with powerful magic to back their natural weapons.
 When found with other guardinals, they take on a commanding role.
-When found alone, they’re often in a self-exile, searching for meaning in the universe.
+When found alone, they're often in a self-exile, searching for meaning in the universe.

 ---